ironexdev/docker-magento/README.md

 		- Accepts service name/s as argument/s in case you want to stop one or more specific services
 - ``` bin/docker/variables ```
 	- This command is only used by other commands and it provides required variables for them, such as user and group id
+- ``` bin/helpers/create-bind-mounted-folders```
+	- Stops containers, checks if bind mounted folders specified in docker-compose.yml file exist and creates them if they don't
+- ``` bin/helpers/fix-filebeat-permissions ```
+	- Filebeat container requires filebeat.yml to be only writtable by the owner
-- ``` bin/helpers/cff ```
+- ``` bin/helpers/remove-frontend-folder ```
-	- Removes frontend folder, and creates it again
+	- Stops containers and removes frontend folder
-- ``` bin/helpers/cmf ```
+- ``` bin/helpers/remove-magento-folder ```
-	- Removes Magento folder, and creates it + other bind mounted folders
+	- Stops containers and removes Magento folder
 - ``` bin/new-project/magento ```
-	- Creates new Magento project in magento folder
+	- Creates new Magento project in Magento folder
 - ``` bin/new-project/vsf ```
 	- Creates new VSF 2 project in frontend folder
 - ``` bin/composer ```